-The buyer of the temporary number plates must be at least 16 years of age.
-At the Driver and Vehicle Licensing Office you need to show valid proof of identity and provide the following information:
+If you are buying temporary number plates at a Driver and Vehicle Licensing Office, you need to present valid proof of identity and provide the following information:

 - Norwegian national ID number / organisation number

 - registration number